carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 ### Vim

-[Vim](vim-link) is powerful customizable command-line text editor.
+[Vim][vim-link] is powerful customizable command-line text editor.
 Fortran syntax highlighting and indenting are present by default.

-To add additional Fortran features including syntax checking, linting, and keyboard shortcuts, install vim plugin [vimf90](vimf90-link) by following the instructions for Vundle or another vim plugin manager.
+To add additional Fortran features including syntax checking, linting, and keyboard shortcuts, install vim plugin [vimf90][vimf90-link] by following the instructions for Vundle or another vim plugin manager.

 ### VS Code